Rear suspension outer mountings

 Seam welded mounting

-But all this seam welding did make the mounting look ugly, so I ground off the excess weld.
-Should be lovely with a little paint, waxy, and a cover on top to keep the mud out.
+But all that seam welding did make the mounting look ugly, so I ground off the excess weld.
+Should be lovely with a little paint and a cover on top to keep the mud out.

-Talking a lot about mud here, I should explain I live at the end of a farm track which can fill this area with mud after a single trip.
-Though for normal road cars mud is still an issue, and these parts do need regular cleaning to clear the drain holes.
+Talking a lot about mud here, I should explain I live at the end of a farm track which can fill this area on a standard car with mud after a single trip.
+Though for normal road cars mud is still an issue (just takes longer for the parts to fill with mud).

 Welds ground down